baketti/Books-manager-challenge/README.md

 Currently, the application exposes a single endpoint:

-- `bash /books `
-  This endpoint supports two main functionalities:
+- `bash /books`, this endpoint supports two main functionalities:
-  - Retrieve All Books: If no query parameters are provided, the endpoint will return all books in the database.
+  - Retrieve all books: if no query parameters are provided, the endpoint will return all books in the database.
-  - Search Books by Author: If a query parameter for the author's name is provided, the endpoint will return books that match the provided author's name.
+  - Search books by author name: if the `bash authorName` query parameter is provided, the endpoint will return books that match the specified author's name.
+    The query parameter to use is authorName.
+For example:
+    - to retrieve all books: `bash GET /books`
+    - to search for books by a specific author name: `bash GET /books?authorName=<AuthorName>`

 The endpoint is designed to handle query string parameters, allowing you to filter results based on the author's name.